runcitadel/core/scripts/update/README.md

 }
 ```

-5. Once the PR is merged, the master branch is immediately tagged `vX.Y.Z` and released on GitHub.
+5. Once the PR is merged, the main branch is immediately tagged `vX.Y.Z` and released on GitHub.

-6. Thus the new `info.json` will automatically be available at `https://raw.githubusercontent.com/runcitadel/citadel/master/info.json`.
+6. Thus the new `info.json` will automatically be available at `https://raw.githubusercontent.com/runcitadel/compose-nonfree/main/info.json`.
 This is what triggers the OTA update.

-6. When the user opens his [`umbrel-dashboard`](https://github.com/runcitadel/citadel-dashboard), it periodically polls [`manager`](https://github.com/runcitadel/citadel-manager) to check for new updates.
+6. When the user opens his [`dashboard`](https://github.com/runcitadel/dashboard-old), it periodically polls [`manager`](https://github.com/runcitadel/manager) to check for new updates.

-7. `manager` fetches the latest `info.json` from umbrel's main repo's master branch using `GET https://raw.githubusercontent.com/runcitadel/citadel/master/info.json`, compares it's `version` with the `version` of the local `$UMBREL_ROOT/info.json` file, and exits if both the versions are same.
+7. `manager` fetches the latest `info.json` from umbrel's main repo's main branch using `GET https://raw.githubusercontent.com/runcitadel/compose-nonfree/main/info.json`, compares it's `version` with the `version` of the local `$UMBREL_ROOT/info.json` file, and exits if both the versions are same.

 8. If fetched `version` > local `version`, `manager` checks if local `version` satisfies the `requires` condition in the fetched `info.json`.

 9. If not, `manager` computes the minimum satisfactory version, called `L.M.N`, required for update.
-Eg, for `"requires": ">=1.2.2"` the minimum satisfactory version would be `1.2.2`. `manager` then makes a `GET` request to `https://raw.githubusercontent.com/runcitadel/citadel/vL.M.N/info.json` and repeats step 8 and 9 until local `version` < fetched `version` **AND** local `version` fulfills the fetched `requires` condition.
+Eg, for `"requires": ">=1.2.2"` the minimum satisfactory version would be `1.2.2`. `manager` then makes a `GET` request to `https://raw.githubusercontent.com/runcitadel/compose-nonfree/vL.M.N/info.json` and repeats step 8 and 9 until local `version` < fetched `version` **AND** local `version` fulfills the fetched `requires` condition.

 10. `manager` then returns the satisfying `info.json` to `umbrel-dashboard`.